Georgegriff/griffadev/src/posts/eslint-new-features/eslint-new-features.md

 The ESLint website does have some information about the Past, Present and Future of the babel-eslint over on its [website](https://babeljs.io/blog/2020/07/13/the-state-of-babel-eslint).

 Finding this information out was a bit of an adventure, and even on the official babel or ESLint website, it's super unclear that you need to set up a babel config, and then still, what to put in it.
-I'm pretty sure the only reason I managed to figure it out in the end was because i'm familiar with the mess that is configuring Webpack, Jest and Babel.
+I'm pretty sure the only reason I managed to figure it out in the end was because I'm familiar with the mess that is configuring Webpack, Jest and Babel.

 ## Configuring ESLint